 In this tutorial, I’m going to be showing you how you can add a rainbow into images using Quickshot.
 There are several steps to this process, but they should all be easy to follow.
-While this tutorial focuses on adding a rainbow into a landscape, there are other ways you can use this same exact process.
+While this tutorial focuses on adding a rainbow into a landscape, and not how to photograph a rainbow, there are other ways you can use this same exact process.
 One great way to do so is to use the same rainbow tool and instead use it as a lens flare for a portrait!
 Think about how you can use this process alongside the vast array of different options in the Quickshot app to be as creative as you can with your images!

 Anyways, let’s jump right into how you can add a rainbow into an image using Quickshot.
 The first step, of course, is going to be selecting an image.
 This is the image that I have selected for this tutorial:

 Once you have your image on your phone, open the Quickshot app, and select the image.
 If the image is something you have recently taken or imported, it should be at the top of your recent files.